cs1302uga/cs1302-tutorials/refresher/variables.md

 [`ClassCastException`](https://docs.oracle.com/javase/8/docs/api/java/lang/ClassCastException.html)
 since a `Scanner` variable cannot actually refer to a `String` object.
-This exception is thrown to indicate that the code has attempted to cast an object reference to an incompativle reference type.
+This exception is thrown to indicate that the code has attempted to cast an object reference to an incompatible reference type.

 <hr/>